va-kiet/LiPoSeg/README.md

 To generate training data from WPI dataset, run the script: `generate_training_data.m`

-To start training LiPoSeg, run the script: `train.py`
+To start training LiPoSeg, run the script: `train.m`

 After training process is done, run `test.m` to see the result.